uva-math/uva-math-code/README.md

 - RSS feed for department news? (it should be easy)
 - Maybe think about optimizing for small screens (so that on very small screen you first get 5 talks and then the rest?

-# Adding content.
-Conventions and guidelines
+# Conventions and guidelines on adding and modifying content

+## 1. How to collaborate on the content of the Math Department website

+ToDo: Levels of access; modifying in browser; pull requests; setting up local copy; previewing the website locally

-## 1. Adding news entries (writing posts)
+## 2. Adding news entries (writing posts)

 The following functionality is supported to display news on the main page.
 To create a new news/announcement entry,